 It was the end of our second hour driving down a pot-hole infested, rattle-the-teeth-out-of-my-head dirt road in Tanzania, and I was starting to feel as if my body was going to shake apart.
-We were on our way to visit the Hadzabe tribe, also known as Bushmen, that lived on the outskirts of the Ngorongoro Crater, where I spent a few days.
+We were on our way to visit the Hadzabe tribe, also known as Bushmen, living on the outskirts of the Ngorongoro Crater, where I spent a few days.

 In Tanzania, the Hadzabe tribe population is under a thousand and the group we met still lived like their hunter-gatherer ancestors did thousands of years ago.

 When we arrived, the tribe was waiting in a shaded clearing, the men on one side, the women and young children on the other.

 The Hadzabe bushmen didn’t speak English, of course, only Hadza and we communicated through a guide.

 Their vocabulary was filled with clucks and I felt I’d walked into the middle of a National Geographic documentary.